What is a Web World Model?

 Atmosphere, tone, and narrative details

 General updates happen in steps: 1) The user takes an action; 2) Code first computes the new logical state; 3) Only then does an LLM generate descriptions based on that updated state.
-Since logic always comes first, the world stays coherent, even when the model expresses the full range of creativeness.
+Because logic comes first, the world stays coherent even when the model adds creative detail.

 Typed web interfaces for LLMs